pushyami-org/lti-utils/README-lti-utils.txt

   session.

 - Client code for requesting roster is written to accept ANY server's certificate without verifying it.
-This is dangerous, and is not recommended for communication across the Internet.
-For using this to be considered safe, all networks the communication travels over need to be ones the owners of TP and TC both trust to block any connection by third parties.
+The operating assumption is that the application is running behind a load balancer that enforces ssl checks.
 The code accepting ANY certificate can be found at edu.umich.its.lti.utils.ClientSslWrapper#wrapClient().